-Rotate/Slant mode: will Warp mode: WILL work!
-NOT work!
+Rotate/Slant mode: w NOT work!

-• To activate the Auto 4-Point Warp function, hold the Ctrl key and the left mouse button while dragging the shape or shapes onto the quadrilateral.
+To activate the Auto 4-Point Warp function, hold the Ctrl key and the left mouse button while dragging the shape or shapes onto the quadrilateral.
 In this case, the selected shape is text.
 As soon as the cursor icon changes, release the mouse.
 This works just like Wrap Objects to Path, but with a different icon. (refer to Section 8.08):